Kay Pacha – (Kay Pah-chah) – The Middle World

 What you are looking for is not the description that fits most of your behaviors.
 It is the description that explains why you do the things you have never been able to explain, even to yourself.
 That is a much narrower target, and it is the right one.

-Why Type Lives at the Motivation Level
+Why Does Enneagram Type Live at the Motivation Level?

 This is why self-typing from behavior alone produces mistyping at a rate that would embarrass any measurement tool.
 You are measuring the output, not the engine.
 The engine is what type describes.